Miscellaneous > Tallyfy on mobile devices

 - Download the

-.dmgfile for your Mac (Intel or Apple Silicon) - Open the DMG file and drag the Tallyfy icon to your Applications folder
+.dmgfile for your Mac (Intel or Apple Silicon) - Open the DMG and drag the Tallyfy icon to your Applications folder

 - If you see a “damaged” error, open Terminal and run: